deeplook/timesched/README.md

-# A basic world-time scheduler in Angular.
+# A basic world-time scheduler in Angular

 Forked from https://github.com/mitsuhiko/timesched as available at http://timesched.pocoo.org/